-b) In diamond, each carbon atom forms four covalent bonds with other carbon atoms in a giant covalent structure, so diamond is very hard.

-c) In graphite, each carbon atom bonds to three others, Higher Tier candidates should be able to explain forming layers.
-The layers are free to slide over each the properties of graphite in terms of weak intermolecular forces between the layers. other because there are no covalent bonds between the layers and so graphite is soft and slippery.
+- b) In diamond, each carbon atom forms four covalent bonds with other carbon atoms in a giant covalent structure, so diamond is very hard. - c) In graphite, each carbon atom bonds to three others, forming layers.
+The layers are free to slide over each other because there are no covalent bonds between the layers and so graphite is soft and slippery. - d) In graphite, one electron from each carbon atom is delocalised.
+These delocalised electrons allow graphite to conduct heat and electricity.

-- d) In graphite, one electron from each carbon atom is delocalised.
-These delocalised electrons allow graphite to conduct heat and electricity. - HT only e) Carbon can also form fullerenes with different numbers of carbon atoms.
+e) Carbon can also form fullerenes with different numbers of carbon atoms.
 Fullerenes can be used for drug delivery into the body, in lubricants, as catalysts, and in nanotubes for reinforcing materials, eg in tennis rackets.